 16. Regulates Blood Pressure

 This vegetable is rich in potassium (2).
-Intake of this mineral can help in relaxation of blood vessels and arteries.
+Intake of this mineral can help in the relaxation of blood vessels and arteries.
 It effectively reduces high blood pressure.
 Potassium is also required by the body for fluid balance in tissues and cells.

 The vegetable also contains magnesium, and this mineral essentially helps in the absorption of potassium.
 It contains zinc, which also plays a role in maintaining normal blood pressure in the human body.